 No conflicts with other funding: Participation in this program must not conflict with policies of departmental or external funding sources.

-Approval of DGS: Applicants must confirm at the time of application that their DGSs are aware that they are applying.
+Approval of DGS: Applicants must confirm at the time of application that their DGS is aware that they are applying.
 The Purpose Project team will reach out to the DGSs of selected applicants to confirm approval of participation.

-If you could develop your own course on any topic, what would you love to teach?
-Write a brief course description.
-(150 words max)
+If you could develop your own courses on any two topics, what would you love to teach?
+Write a brief but compelling description of each that not only informs students about what they will learn but also suggests why the subject is worth their attention.
+(150 words max each)